-We also recognise the gendered nature of peer-on-peer abuse.
+We also recognise the gendered nature of peer-on-peer abuse (i.e. that it is more likely that girls will be victims and boys' perpetrators).
 However, all peer-on-peer abuse is unacceptable and will be taken seriously.
 Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including sexting)
+- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse, or sexual harassment, such as indecent exposure, sexual assault, up skirting or sexually inappropriate pictures or videos (including sexting)

-If a pupil makes an allegation of abuse against another pupil:
+If a pupil makes an allegation of abuse against another pupil you must record the allegation and tell the DSL, but do not investigate it